Calebucko/adventure-game/README.md

         Menu A
         Menu B)
         if user input is valid
-            Read user input and reset state to A or B
+            Read user input and reset state to A or B(pressing 1 or 2)
         Else: Don't change state, new node is still current node